 How often do you wash your sheets?
 Twice a month?
 Once a week?
-If you can’t remember the last time you tossed those sheets in the wash, the information in this article might have you racing for the detergent.
-As it turns out, a majority of Americans aren’t washing their sheets often enough, and the consequences of that can run the gamut from allergies to breakouts.
+If you can’t remember the last time you tossed those sheets in the wash, then the information in this article might have you racing for the detergent.
+As it turns out, most Americans aren’t washing their sheets often enough, and the consequences of that can range from allergies to breakouts.

-Consider this: One survey by Women's Health found that 44% of women wash their sheets every week, while 31% wash theirs twice a month.
-16% wash their bedding once a month.
-Curious to know how often you should be washing your sheets?
+Consider this: One survey by Women's Health found that 44% of women wash their sheets every week, while 31% wash theirs twice a month and 16% wash once a month.
+So, how often is enough?
 Keep reading to discover just how often your favorite bedding should be cleaned.

 How Often Should Sheets Be Washed?

 The experts agree: Sheets need to be washed every week.
-It’s a lot of work, but it’s a must.
-The average person spends a full third of their life in bed, and nobody wants to spend that time swimming in a sea of dirt and bacteria.
+It’s a pain, but it’s a must.
 Sheets collect dust mites, dead skin cells, dirt, pollen, pet dander, sweat, and even mold.
+The average person spends a full third of their life in bed, and nobody wants to spend that time marinating in dirt and bacteria.

-Unclean sheets can even impact a person’s health.
-The bacteria left behind can clog pores and lead to acne breakouts.
-Dirty sheets can also contribute to eczema flare-ups, while the presence of dust mites can exacerbate allergies and cause respiratory and other health issues.
-These scourges can be prevented with regular cleanings.
+Bacteria found in sheets can clog pores and lead to acne breakouts.
+Dirty sheets can also contribute to eczema flare-ups and dust mites can exacerbate allergies and cause respiratory and other health issues.
+Fortunately, these scourges can be prevented with regular cleanings.

 Cleaning Those Sheets to Perfection